What’s happening now:

-What is important about the protection announcement for Yellowstone by the Departments of Interior and Agriculture?
+What is important about the protection announced in 2016 for Yellowstone by the Departments of Interior and Agriculture?

 by the Department of Interior and Department of Agriculture.
 The gold exploration activity could lead to two large-scale gold mines